wmcbrine/PDCurses/sdl2/README.md

   pdcurses.a (dynamic lib not implemented).

-- With MinGW, edit the Makefile to point to the appropriate include and library paths, and then run "make".
+- With MinGW, edit the Makefile to point to the appropriate include and library paths, and then run "mingw32-make".

 - With MSVC, edit Makefile.vc if needed, and do "nmake -f Makefile.vc".